 - (2) The methodology used to calculate the grant-date fair value is based on the Black-Scholes Option Pricing Model.
-During the year ended December 31, 2020, 1,700,000 new option-based awards were granted to officers, directors, employees, and consultants.
-The fair value was estimated using the following weighted-average assumptions: risk-free interest rate of 0.30%, expected dividend yield of 0%, expected option life of 5 years, and expected share price volatility of 66.09%. - (3) The Company does not have any non-equity incentive plans. - (4) The Company does not have any pension plans. - (5) All director compensation is paid in Canadian dollars and is converted into US dollars by applying an exchange rate of US1.00 = C1.3412, which represents the average exchange rate for the year 2020 as quoted by the Bank of Canada. - (6) Mr. Ronald Andrews was appointed on May 30, 2019.
+During the year ended December 31, 2021, new option-based awards were granted to officers, directors, employees, and consultants.
+The fair value was estimated using the following weighted-average assumptions: risk-free interest rate of 0.30%, expected dividend yield of 0%, expected option life of 5 years, and expected share price volatility of 66.09%. - (3) The Company does not have any non-equity incentive plans. - (4) The Company does not have any pension plans. - (5) All director compensation is paid in Canadian dollars and is converted into US dollars by applying an exchange rate of US1.00 = C1.2537, which represents the average exchange rate for the year 2021 as quoted by the Bank of Canada. - (6) Mr. Ronald Andrews was appointed on May 30, 2019. - (7) Mr. Gary Robertson will retire on May 21, 2022 and is not standing for re-election.